First Romanesque

-One of the first streams of Romanesque architecture in Europe from the 10th century and the beginning of 11th century is called First Romanesque or Lombard Romanesque.
+One of the first streams of Romanesque architecture in Europe from the 10th century and the beginning of 11th century is called First Romanesque, or Lombard Romanesque.
 It took place in the region of Lombardy (at that time the term encompassing the whole of Northern Italy) and spread into Catalonia and into the south of France.
 Its principal decoration for the exterior, bands of ornamental blind arches are called Lombard bands.
 It was characterized by thick walls and lack of sculpture in facades, and with interiors profusely painted with frescoes.

+Historical and geographical background

 During the first quarter of the 11th century, much architectural activity by groups composed of Lombard teachers and stonemasons (Comacine Guild), who worked throughout much of Europe and Catalan territories and erected fairly uniform temples, some of which still exist today.
 For a considerable area this process of craft diffusion started in Lombardy and Lombardus became the word for mason at an early period.
 One might call the First Romanesque style the style of this Italian architectural reconquest.
 The large promoter and sponsor of this art in Catalonia was Oliva, monk and abbot of the monastery of Ripoll who, in 1032, ordered the extension of the body of this building with a façade with two towers, plus a transept which included seven apses, all decorated on the outside with the Lombardic ornamentation of blind arches and vertical strips.